luisrecuenco/LRTVDBAPIClient/README.md

     completionBlock:(void (^)(BOOL finished))completionBlock;
 ```

 *showsToUpdate* will be updated with the latest information of the shows.
 When all the shows have been updated, the block will be called with a boolean indicating the success of the operation.
-The best way to update a show without having to wait for the block to execute is to watch the desired properties via KVO.
+The best way to update a show without having to wait for the block to execute (i.e., waiting for every show update to finish) is to watch the desired properties via KVO.

-8. **Persist/retrieve a list of shows to/from disk.**
+**Persist/retrieve a list of shows to/from disk.**

 ```objective-c
 - (void)saveShowsInPersistenceStorage:(NSArray *)shows;